ChallaHalla/ruby-lox-interpreter/README.md

-This repository contains a ruby implementation of the tree walker interpreter specified in "Crafting Interpreters".
+This repository contains a ruby implementation of the lox tree walker interpreter specified in "Crafting Interpreters".